This type of pesticide spraying still happens all around the world.

 Then there’s animal diversity.
 Insect pests will be eaten by other insects and other animals if you have those other insects and other animals in your garden.

-The way to attract beneficial insects is by using a wide diversity of insect-attracting plants that bloom at various times through the year.
+The way to attract beneficial insects is by using a wide diversity of insect-attracting plants that bloom at various times throughout the year.

 Herbs are often really good at this, so my advice is always to plant as many different herbs as you can, even if just one of each – dill, cilantro, thyme, oregano, and at least a dozen others.